jgallowa07/Spot-Detection/README.md

 Generally we use train-through-simulation technique which requires _no_ annotated empirical images, while remaining supervised.
 The simulations parameters can be tuned simply to more closely match data of interest.
-While this has been done before, (TODO cite) our method focuses on simplicity, colocalization between image channels, and easy training of a model which can then be used directly on empirical data.
+While this has been done before, (TODO cite) our method focuses on simplicity, effeciency. colocalization between image channels, and easy training of a model which can then be used directly on empirical data.